 - PROMOTE AND CROSS-PROMOTE FOR GREATER IMPACT.
 You don't want to be overlooked in a crowd of millions of videos.
 Your website should link to your YouTube Channel, your Twitter stream should point to YouTube, your YouTube videos can be used on Facebook, and so on.
 Have a promotional strategy that includes promoting and cross promoting all of your public faces.
 Integrating all of your online efforts has synergistic power for greater effectiveness.

-- YOU DON’T NEED TO BE A TECHNICAL EXPERT.
+- YOU DON'T NEED TO BE A TECHNICAL EXPERT.
 YouTube provides an online explanation of essentials and instructions for getting started.
-But Search Engine Optimization (SEO), on the other hand, is a specialized service, and we can help you with that or point you in the right direction to being.
+But Search Engine Optimization (SEO) for medical practices, on the other hand, is a specialized service, and we can help you with that or point you in the right direction to being.

 - KEEP IT BRIEF, COMPELLING AND FRESH.
 Viewers want interesting information presented quickly, so stay on-point, engage the viewer with compelling material.
 (Slice a long video into shorter segments if needed.)
 Interesting material will inspire feedback and sharing.
 If it's boring, don't use it.
 Add new material and remove or subordinate old video regularly.
 In fact, if the overall channel theme or purpose is dated, consider replacing it with a timely topic or new channel.